One of our readers recently asked us if there is a way to allow users to post anonymous comments in WordPress.

 Another option is to completely remove the ‘Name’ and ‘Email’ fields from the WordPress comment form.
 This makes it very clear that visitors can post anonymously.

-To do this, you’ll need to add some code to your website.
-We recommend using WPCode for this.
+To do this, you’ll need to add some code to your website, and once again, we recommend using WPCode.

-On the next screen, you should give your code a name and choose ‘PHP Snippet’ as the Code Type.
+On the next screen, you’ll name the custom code snippet and choose ‘PHP Snippet’ as the code type.

 Then, simply paste the following code to completely remove the ‘Name’ and ‘Email’ fields: